-Graduate Certificate in Safety Engineering requirements are achievable and relevant to all engineering disciplines.
+The graduate certificate in Safety Engineering requirements are achievable and relevant to all engineering disciplines.
 Graduate students in any engineering discipline can choose this option as part of their curriculum.
-Students must complete 12 semester credit hours of specified courses to earn a Safety Engineering Certificate.
 Through this option, students are exposed to principles and case histories from a wide variety of engineering disciplines.
 The curriculum emphasizes the interdisciplinary nature of safety, health, and environmental engineering.
 It also emphasizes the knowledge and skills most likely to be needed by any engineer, as well as those who specialize in Safety Engineering.

-The proposed Graduate Certificate in Safety Engineering,which will be administered by the Mary Kay O’Connor Process Safety Center, seeks to serve all engineering disciplines equally well.
+The graduate certificate in Safety Engineering, which will be administered by the Mary Kay O’Connor Process Safety Center, seeks to serve all engineering disciplines equally well.

 The certificate requires 12 hours of coursework.
 It is the intent that these hours are applicable to the hours necessary for graduation and not an additional load, but this will depend on the disciplines’ specific course requirements.
 Receiving the certificate is not dependent on conferral of a degree.
 Of the total hours required for the Certificate, six hours are dedicated to Basic Topics and are required for everyone in the program.
 An additional six hours address more specific or advanced topics.
 The advanced topics are cross-listed with numerous departments.